tarantool/doc/doc/reference/reference_lua/box_ctl/demote.rst

         while the ``PROMOTE`` request assigns it to a new instance.

-    *   If :ref:`box.cfg.election_mode <cfg_replication-election_mode>` is enabled in any mode, then the function makes the instance give up the leader role.
+    *   If :ref:`box.cfg.election_mode <cfg_replication-election_mode>` is enabled in any mode, then the function makes the instance start a new term and give up the leader role.

     Parameters: none

-    :return: nil or function pointer
+    :return: nil or error

     Added in release :doc:`2.10.0 </release/2.10.0>`.